pydantic/pydantic-ai/docs/message-history.md

         async for text in result.stream():
             print(text)
-            #> Did you
-            #> Did you hear about
+            #> Did you hear
             #> Did you hear about the toothpaste
             #> Did you hear about the toothpaste scandal?
-They
-            #> Did you hear about the toothpaste scandal?
-They called it
+They called
             #> Did you hear about the toothpaste scandal?
 They called it Colgate.

         # complete messages once the stream finishes